philippstehr/philippstehr.github.io/index.md

 In 2022 and 2023 I have taught an Introduction to Political Philosophy for PPE students at Utrecht.

 From 2018 to 2020 I was a research and teaching assistant for a range of courses including an introductory lecture on Ethics and seminars on legitimacy, Kant, a Univeral Basic Income and other topics in political philosophy.

+Students can find some basic tips for taking a philosophy class [here](https://philippstehr.github.io/StudentResources.html).

 ## Imprint